-Offer prospectus must give details about how the tender offer is going to be financed, and therefore certain details of the relevant debt instruments will need to be made public.
+The offer prospectus must give details about how the tender offer is going to be financed, and therefore certain details of the relevant debt instruments will need to be made public.

-Spanish stock corporations are governed by the Spanish Securities Market Act, 42 as further developed by Royal Decree 1066/2007, of 27 July, on the rules applicable to takeover bids for securities and amended by Act 4/2015.
-The Spanish authority responsible for approving any takeover bid launched is the Spanish Securities Market National Commission.
+Spanish stock corporations are governed by the Spanish Securities Market Act^[38] and Royal Decree 217/2008 of 15 February on the legal regime applicable to investment services companies.
+The Spanish authority responsible for approving any takeover bid launched is the CNMV.

-When someone directly or indirectly acquires control over (i.e., has at least 30 per cent of the voting rights) a publicly listed company, a tender offer for all outstanding shares in that company is mandatory.
-The mandatory takeover bid will also be triggered when someone does not hold more than 30 per cent of the voting rights but has appointed, within 24 months following the acquisition, a number of directors that, together with those already appointed by the bidder, if any, represents more than one-half of the members of the board of directors.
+When someone directly or indirectly acquires control over a publicly listed company (i.e., has at least 30 per cent of the voting rights), a tender offer for all outstanding shares in that company is mandatory.
+The mandatory takeover bid will also be triggered when someone does not hold more than 30 per cent of the voting rights but has appointed, within 24 months following the acquisition, a number of directors that together with those already appointed by the bidder, if any, represents more than half of the members of the board of directors.